vibhorgupta-gh/bms-poc/chatbot/data/nlu.md

-## intent:greet
+## intent:bye
-- Hi
+- No, I am good as of now.
+Bye.
-- Hey
+- Bye.
-- Hello
+- Bbye.
+- login nhi ho rha

 ## intent:complaint
 - I would like to register a complaint.